MATH 2332

 One of my philosophies is the use of real data in the classroom.
 One favorite source of mine is Sports Reference since it is loaded with easy to find and interesting statistics.
 Another favorite site is the KSU factbook.

 The following timeline documents our pace and test dates for the semester.
 Note that you should watch the videos prior to attending class/problem sessions for each date.
 For example, prior to meeting with me on say a 1/10/2024 meeting you should watch videos and attempt homework for the sections listed for that date in our calendar below.
 Homework is assigned for each topic.
 However, the number of problems attempted is up to you the student and your comfort level with the topic.
-You might feel comfortable after 1 problem (don't be) while someone else might require 10 problems for a similar comfort level on a topic.
+You might feel comfortable after one problem (don't be) while someone else might require ten problems for a similar comfort level on a topic.
 It is up to you to click the try another button on the different homework topics.
-I strongly suggest at least 5 different problems for each topic.
-Your mileage should only vary going above 5.
+I strongly suggest at least five different problems for each topic.
+Your mileage should only vary going above five.

 Tests and the final exam will be conducted via ALEKS.
 Tests will be open in a fixed window (1 day for tests, three days for the final) for which the student self-schedules their time to begin the exam.
 Once begun, the test must be completed within time period (120 minutes for a test).
 You have one attempt at each test.
 You cannot exit ALEKS and restart the test.
 If you wait to begin the test at 11:50 PM on the test day, you will only have nine minutes for the test.
 Tests close at 11:59 PM on their open day irregardless of when you begin.